Umm Kulthum (name)

 Umm Kulthum or Umme Kulsum (أم كلثوم) is a female given name that means "Mother of Kulthum".
-Several of these were connected directly to the Islamic prophet Muhammad.
+Several people of this name were connected directly to the Islamic prophet Muhammad.
 It has also been used in modern times.
 The list below is by approximate order of notability and divided between ancient and modern times.

 People in antiquity who had this name: